MetricDuck — Financial Analysis MCP server

 **Cost:** ~one call regardless of portfolio size — vs O(N) calls if you fan out per-ticker via `list_filings`.

-**Composition:** for each row in the result, drill in via `get_filing_index(ticker, accession_number=...)` to get the signal map of that specific filing, then `get_filing_section` for narrative content.
+**Composition:** for each row in the result, drill in via `get_filing_section(ticker, accession_number=...)` (omit `section_id` for the filing's section outline) to see what is in that specific filing, then `get_filing_section` with a `section_id` for narrative content.

 ## Resources